Mustelinae/mink/README.md

-// Patches that run after the original function spitroast.after('testFunction', exampleObject, (args, response) => { // response is the return value of the function console.log('After');
+// Patches that run after the original function mink.after('testFunction', exampleObject, (args, response) => { // response is the return value of the function console.log('After');

   // You can return something to replace the original response